-2.5 Timescales
+2.4.5.
+Timescales

-2.5.1 All complaints will be acknowledged within five working days and thereafter processed as quickly as reasonably possible, and within the timescales stated in the Complaints procedure.
+All complaints will be acknowledged within five working days and thereafter processed as quickly as reasonably possible, and within the timescales stated in the Complaints procedure.

-- 2.5.2 If a formal complaint or appeal cannot be resolved within the initial 10-day investigation period, the customer will be contacted to update them on progress, explain what actions remain to be taken, and agree a timeframe for those actions to be completed. - 2.5.3 If a customer remains unhappy after Stage 1 of the complaints process, they may ask us to escalate to a Stage 2, this should be requested within 10 working days. - 2.6 Learning lessons from feedback
+If a formal complaint or appeal cannot be resolved within the initial 10-day investigation period, the customer will be contacted to update them on progress, explain what actions remain to be taken, and agree an extension of no more than 10 additional working days for those actions to be completed.
+Any further extensions will only be requested if there is a good reason.

+If a customer remains unhappy after Stage 1 of the complaints process, they may ask us to escalate to a Stage 2, this should be requested within 10 working days.